flytreeleft/docker-nginx-gateway/README.md

 - Support to load and execute [Lua](https://github.com/openresty/lua-nginx-module) codes.
 - Support to proxy HTTP and TCP stream.
 - Make individual configuration for every domain to serve static files or to proxy the backend servers.
+- Support to create multiple pod replicas in k8s.

 ## How to use?